AAFC-Bioinfo-AAC/quick-start-guide/README.md

 ### Develop the project locally

+Follow the steps described in this [document](./docs/developing-locally.md) to clone the project to your local machine, make changes safely, and contribute via pull requests.
 The template may be modified to suit your requirements for the new or migrated project while keeping the content in the required sections.

-New users may be added to the project directly by the project admin.
-However, if that user is an AAFC employee and not already a member of the org, it is best that the user submit an IT ticket to be added to the project.
-This will ensure that the user does not appear as an external collaborator.

-Follow [coding best practices](./docs/coding-best-practices.md) and ensure no sensitive, confidential, or proprietary data should are uploaded.
+Ensure no sensitive, confidential, or proprietary data are uploaded and follow [coding best practices](./docs/coding-best-practices.md).

 Some learning resources:

 - [Learn Git](https://git-scm.com/learn)
 - [Get started with GitHub](https://docs.github.com/en/get-started)
 - [Git tutorial by w3schools](https://www.w3schools.com/git/default.asp)

+Prerequisites:

+- **Git** installation (request via [My IT Centre TI → Other Software Requests](https://aafcaac-dwp.ca.onbmc.com/dwp/rest/share/OJSXG33VOJRWKVDZOBST2U2CL5IVKRKTKREU6TSOIFEVERJGORSW4YLOOREWIPKBI5DUKWKKHA4EUNKUJBBUCU2KJNAVASSTJJFUCUCKJM4TKWRGOJSXG33VOJRWKSLEHUZDIMJGMNXW45DFPB2FI6LQMU6UGQKUIFGE6R27JBHU2RI=))
+- **GitHub account** with access to the repository.
+- **Authentication** set up (HTTPS with Personal Access Token, or SSH keys).
+[GitHub authentication](https://docs.github.com/en/authentication) will be required to interact with Github through any method (e.g., using Git from the command line, GitHub CLI, IDE integrations, or GitHub Desktop) other than the web interface.
+- **Language runtime/tools** for this project (e.g., Python/Node/Java) and any package manager (pip/npm/maven/etc.).

+> [!IMPORTANT]
+> Do **not** clone/place your working copy inside OneDrive sync folders.
+Keep repos in a sync excluded folder within OneDrive or a folder outside of OneDrive like `C:\Users\<username>` (or your WSL home) to avoid corruption and performance issues.

 ---